HomeEmerging technologiesTransparent solar panels will allow windows to generate electricity

 When incoming photons are absorbed by the WS2 layer, the electrons jump between the semiconductor’s two energy bands, converting the material from an insulator to a conductor.

-This process generates a voltage between the charge carriers, allowing electrical energy to be harvested from the solar panel.
+This process generates a voltage between the charge carriers, allowing electrical energy to be harvested from the transparent solar panels.

 The team, led by Toshiaki Kato at Tohoku University, used a conductive material called indium tin oxide (ITO) as the base for their solar cell and coated it with a thin layer of tungsten disulphide (WS2).